-What is Gain/Loss in Foreign Exchange?
+What is the Gain/Loss in Foreign Exchange?

-Gain on the foreign exchange income statement
+Gain on the foreign exchange income statement.

 A foreign exchange gain in the income statement occurs when an individual or company buys or sells in a foreign currency during currency price fluctuation (i.e., EURUSD, GBPUSD, etc. ) between invoice date and payment date.